knimu/NEXUS/README.md

 The data contains attributes such as:

-account ID
+Account ID
-device ID
+Device ID
 IP ID
-beneficiary ID
+Beneficiary ID
-timestamp
+Timestamp
-transaction amount
+Transaction amount
-behavioral indicators
+Behavioral indicators
-scenario information used for evaluation
+Scenario information used for evaluation

 No real customer, banking, or personally identifiable information is used.

 2. Individual Risk Analysis

-The first stage processes transaction/account activity and generates individual risk signals.
+The first stage processes transaction and account activity and generates individual risk signals.

-These signals are used by the downstream relationship and evidence analysis pipeline.
+These signals are used by the downstream relationship and evidence-analysis pipeline.

-Generated output includes:

-data/generated/risk_results.csv
 3. Relationship Graph

 NEXUS builds an account relationship graph using shared attributes.

 The main relationship signals include:

-shared device
+Shared device
-shared IP
+Shared IP
-shared beneficiary
+Shared beneficiary

 The graph is implemented using NetworkX.